Sesame Glazed Cauliflower Wings

 ARE YOU READY FOR SOME FOOTBALL?!?!?!?!

 We are already well over a week in to football season at my house.
 You see, we are college football fans, and my alma mater, Rutgers, had one of the first games of the NCAA season last Thursday.
 The Bug is broken in already, and he isn’t phased when The Hubby starts ranting and raving during Penn State games.
 And he is always ranting and raving.
 Even when they are winning, they aren’t winning enough, or they are not winning the right way.
 It could be hysterical… if it weren’t so annoying.
 Baby Smiles is still getting used to this, but man, it is rough being the baby in our house during college football season.

 The Hubby is hard core – seriously missed his calling as a coach or a scout.
 I mean, we have to plan our lives around Penn State games, and when he does miss a game, he DVRs it.
 You know, because that is gonna change the outcome.
 But he has to analyze the plays.
 I try to tell him that all that matters is that they score more points than the other team.

 He disagrees.
 “It’s all about setting up for the next game.
 We gotta focus on our strengths.”
 You have no idea.

-The other thing The Hubby is hard core about it meat.
+The other thing The Hubby is hard core about is meat.
 Seriously an uber-carnivore – I made a baked ziti-ish dish with all kinds of cheese and stuff, and he needed me to make him turkey sausage with it, because he had to have meat.
-And he loved these Sesame Glazed Cauliflower “Wings”.
-Which disappointed me since I wanted to devour the entire plate.
+And he loved these sesame glazed cauliflower wings.
+Which disappointed me, since I wanted to devour the entire plate.